censorship-no-archive/ceno1/README.md

 1. Either the Mozilla Firefox or Google Chrome (or Chromium) web browser
 2. The Google Golang compiler and toolset
 3. Node.js and NPM (For packaging the Firefox extension)
+4. Apache Ant (for building the Freenet plugins)

 #### Web Browser